ntnu-arl/vseplanner/README.md

 catkin config -DCMAKE_BUILD_TYPE=Release
 catkin build
 ```
+We tested this repo with ROS Jade on Ubuntu 14.04, update for newer versions like ROS Kinetic will come later.
 # To run the algorithm in the Gazebo simulation environment
 First, unzip the gazebo_models.zip in the planner folder into the ./gazebo folder:
 ```